meom-group/DCM/DOC/dcm_rt_manual.md

                (-r option supersedes the -d option.)
          -nc3: Create netcdf3 files instead of default netcdf4
          -v  : Verbose, more informations on output
+         -w imin imax jmin jmax : Only rebuild the sub-domain that are within the specified windows (in model coordinates).
+This is usefull when rebuilding HUGE restart file having in mind to use only a sub zone of the total domain.
+Using this option reduces the time of the rebuild.
+However, the resulting file is still on the total domain and will need some croping afterward.
+               Default behaviour is to rebuild the total domain.
+         -kmax K-max : define the maximum number of level to be processed in the merged output file.
+(Usefull with -w option).
+         -b BLOCK-number : This option was written in order to reduce the number of files opened simultaneously during the rebuild.
+               The total number of (mpp) files will be processed by blocks.
+               BLOCK-number is the number of blocks you choose.
+Default is 1.
+               This option can considerably reduce the memory imprint, linked with the massive opening of all the mpp files together.
+               As a rule of thumb, BLOCK-number can be choosen in order to block size ranging from 1000 to 2000.
+It of course depends on the available memory.
+         -encoding ndigit : indicates the number of digits used for coding the rank number in the mpp file's names.
+Default is 4

       REQUIRED FILES :
          none